 - All drugs are gateway drugs.
 They are the gateway to your own personal hell.
-They teach you to hang out with the wrong people, people who don’t care about you, but only care about having somebody, anybody, to get high with, people who have no goals and people whose future is as bleak as yours will be if you start down the road of drugs; they train you to run from your troubles rather than face them, and they convince you that the only happiness you will ever find in your life is getting high.
+They teach you to hang out with the wrong people.
+I’m talking about people who don’t care about you, but only care about having somebody, anybody, to get high with.
+These are people who have no goals.
+These are people whose future is as bleak as yours will be if you start down the road of drugs.
+They train you to run from your troubles rather than face them.
+They convince you that the only happiness you will ever find in your life is getting high.

 With Vancouver already violating federal law and Victoria preparing to vote on possibly joining Vancouver.
 What is the message to our youth?

-Are we not telling our youth that the “rule of law” does not matter, that if enough people don’t like the law or if there is enough money to made by violating it then we have the right to ignore it?
+Are we not telling our youth that the “rule of law” does not matter?
+Are we not saying that if enough people don’t like the law or if there is enough money to made by violating it then we have the right to ignore it?
 We give them this message with our actions while we preach the opposite with our words.

-It is called “being a sorry example”, and it teaches our youth a lack of respect for our laws, as well as for the those who enforce our laws, namely, the courts and the police.
+It is called “being a sorry example”.
+Sadly, it teaches our youth a lack of respect for our laws.
+As well, teaches them disrespect for the those who enforce our laws, namely, the courts and the police.

 How will this affect our police?
 How will this affect Crown Prosecutors?
-How will the courts react?
+What about the courts?
+How will they react?
 How did we get to this point?

 I place the principal blame for this situation on the courts which have, de facto, de-criminalized pot

 We have a court system with judges sworn to uphold the law.
-Despite this fact, we have too many activist judges who, disagreeing with the severity of the suggested sentences for marijuana related offenses have handed down punishment far more lenient than was intended by our lawmakers and have weakened the laws to the point that nobody fears the repercussions.
+Despite this fact, we have too many activist judges who, disagreeing with the severity of the suggested sentences for marijuana related offenses have handed down punishment far more lenient than was intended by our lawmakers.
+They have weakened the laws to the point that nobody fears the repercussions.

 The really sad thing about all these watered down sentences is that with each sentence these judges are creating something known in the law as “Precedent“.
 Precedent, simply stated, is a “…is a principle or rule established in a previous legal case that is either binding on or persuasive for a court or other tribunal when deciding subsequent cases with similar issues or facts“.

 As implied by its meaning, a precedent, once established, is something that determines judges’ sentencing for years to come.
-Thus the leniency toward marijuana by the courts, a leniency that has existed for several years now, is destined to continue for another decade or longer unless and until all or most judges change that precedent by a series of harsher sentences for marijuana related offenses.
+Thus the leniency toward marijuana by the courts has existed for several years now.
+Thus it is destined to continue for another decade or longer unless and until all or most judges change that precedent by a series of harsher sentences for marijuana related offenses.

-What are the courts going to do when individuals are brought before them in violation of a federal law, but in compliance with a city bylaw?
+What are the courts going to do when individuals appear before them in violation of a federal law, but in compliance with city bylaws?